CzaxStudio/proton/CONTRIBUTING.md

 To contribute, you should have:
 - At least one active/high-quality GitHub repository.
 - Experience as a Go developer.
-- Good knowledge of GUI toolkits (especially Gio).
+- Good knowledge of GUI toolkits (especially immediate mode ones like Gio).

 ## Getting Started & Prerequisites